polykarposT/Tissue-Sample-Collection/README.md

 ```

 ### Index function view
-Index function has as argument a request (POST or GET) and returns a html tamplete and a context which have all the data the form to create new collection, all collections, collections filter for the search form.
+Index function takes as argument a request (POST or GET) and returns an html template and a context which has all the data, meaning the form to create new collection, all collections and collections filter for the search form.
 ```
 def index(request):
     form = CollectionForm() #create collection form